spyofthemonth/problem-solving/README.md

 - [x] 11504 Dominoes
 - [x] 11790 Murcia's Skyline

-# Informatics Problems
+# Informatics Problems (C++)
-Select solutions to some problems from various contest/sites.
-Many NZOI solutions not present due to them not being saved.
+IOI - <a href="http://ioinformatics.org/index.shtml">International Olympiad in Informatics</a>
+NZOI - New Zealand Olympiad in Informatics
-Includes problem solutions from the NZOI training site, Croatian Open Competition in Informatics, Australian Invitational Informatics Olympiad and the French-Australian Regional Informatics Olympiad.
+COCI - Croatian Open Competition in Informatics
+AIIO - Australian Invitational Informatics Olympiad FARIO - French-Australian Regional Informatics Olympiad

-# NZPC 2015, 2016 and 2017 Problems
+# New Zealand Programming Contest (NZPC) 2015, 2016 and 2017 Problems
 2015 and 2016 in Python, 2017 in C++.